Conflict of Laws on the Multistate Essay Exam: Highly Tested Topics and Tips

 Conflict of Laws is not tested often

-As noted above, Conflict of Laws does not appear very frequently on the Multistate Essay Exam.
+As noted above, Conflict of Laws does not appear very frequently on the MEE.

 Conflict of Laws is not tested as a standalone subject

-The National Conference of Bar Examiners (NCBE) has announced that Conflict of Laws will not be tested as a standalone subject.
+The NCBE has announced that Conflict of Laws will not be tested as a standalone subject.
 It is always combined with another subject.

-Conflict of Laws tends to be combined with Civil Procedure, Family Law, or Decedents’ Estates
+Conflict of Laws is often tested with Civil Procedure, Family Law, Decedents’ Estates, or Corporations and LLCs

 Since 1995, Conflict of Laws has been tested with the following subjects: